EDUCATION

 7. Make a mobile-responsive website

-Mobile device usage is on the rise, especially among the younger crowd.
+Mobile device usage is on the rise, especially among the younger audiences.
 Imagine opening a poorly designed non-responsive website on your phone where you need to constantly zoom in and out.
-Forget applying for inquiry, anyone would just abandon the website simply out of frustration.
+Forget applying for inquiry, people would abandon the website simply out of frustration.

 This responsiveness would allow them to apply from any device, at any time, without ruining the user experience.
 Having a mobile responsive application process and form will only bode well for your university and have a direct impact on your application rates.

 Even the communication channels you choose should be mobile-compatible.
-For example, if you are writing them emails, make sure they have been optimized for mobile devices.
+For example, if you are emailing them, make sure they have been optimized for mobile devices.
 Your website, contact information forms, student portal, etc. must be well-suited for mobile devices so that it doesn’t ruin the user experience.

 8. Make friends with enrollment analytics

 Enrollment marketing is not only about visibility.
 It has a bigger purpose to serve.
-It helps admissions managers understand their workings of their teamr, the counselors get to understand their students better, and the university is able to showcase the value it can provide once the student has chosen their path.
+It helps admissions managers understand the workings of their teams; the counselors get to understand their students better, and the university is able to showcase the value it can provide once the student enrolls.

 But to give clarity to each stakeholder, it is important to track and analyze every quantitative and qualitative enrollment KPI to make the process better.

 These cannot be achieved without the help of a proper reporting mechanism.
-You need a student enrollment system with strong reporting and dashboard capabilities that you can refer to.
+You need a student enrollment system with strong reporting and dashboard capabilities.
 Not only do you gather information about your prospects, but you’re also able to analyze the performance and the happenings of your admission reps, campuses, and courses.

 Being an educational institute, your marketing budget might not allow you to spend recklessly.
 Therefore, mapping what works best for you and where you should put more or less money is necessary for better results.